srikanthv0610/House_Price_Prediction/README.md

 # House_Price_Prediction
-Using the dataset compiled by Dean De Cock.
-Applying Feature Transformation, Feature Selection and K-fold Cross Validation.
-We use Linear Regression to Predict the House Prices.
+Used the AmesHousing dataset compiled by Dean De Cock.⋅⋅ Apply Feature Transformation, Feature Selection and K-fold Cross Validation.⋅⋅ Linear Regression to Predict the House Prices.

 # Feature Transformation
 * Check the columns with more than 15% missing values and drop them.